John Lemondes Jr.: Early life and education

 Lemondes is Greek-American.
 He earned a Bachelor of Science degree in agriculture from Pennsylvania State University, a Master of Business Administration from Syracuse University, and a Master of Arts in public administration from Maxwell School of Citizenship and Public Affairs.

 Career

 Lemondes served in the United States Army for 27 years, retiring with the rank of Colonel.
 During his tenure, Lemondes worked as a project manager for the United States Army Chemical Materials Activity and as a speechwriter.
 After retiring from the Army, Lemondes worked as a military and defense consultant for ASI Government and Saab AB.
 In 2014, Lemondes was a candidate for New York's 24th congressional district, placing second in the Republican primary after John Katko.
 Lemondes and his wife operate a family farm.
 He was elected to the New York State Assembly in November 2020 and assumed office on January 6, 2021.

 In August 2025, Lemondes announced that he would run for the U.S. House of Representatives in New York's 22nd congressional district, challenging incumbent John Mannion.
+He dropped out of the race in January 2026.